 Since 2008, we have honored the memory and sacrifice of over 500 Emergency First Responders which includes; firefighters, law enforcement officers and emergency medical personnel.
-Our team has traveled on bicycles over 7,700 miles, through sixteen states, have been hosted by over forty Elks Lodges nationwide and assisted by countless emergency first responders who have shown the true meaning of Brotherhood.
+Our team has traveled on bicycles over 7,700 miles, through sixteen states and assisted by countless emergency first responders who have shown the true meaning of Brotherhood.

 The Texas Brotherhood Ride’s mission is to honor First Responders who have made the ultimate sacrifice serving their community.
 By riding bicycles, our goal is to bring awareness to these tragedies and letting their families, friends and co-workers know that Texas Never Forgets.

 We are starting in McAllen, Texas on September 6, 2020, to honor Firefighters and Law Enforcement Officers who died in the line of duty this past year.

 - Jose Espericueta – Mission Police Department